pub struct TextBox<T> {

 pub fn set_placeholder(&mut self, placeholder: impl Into<LabelText<T>>)

-Set the TextBox
+Set the TextBox’s placeholder text.

 §impl<T> TextBox<T>